angulartist/beam-amazon-batch-example/guide/shuffling.md

 ## What is shuffling in the distributed data processing world?

-#### The dataset
+### The dataset

-Let's say we have a super simple log file containing millions of financial transactions, and we would like to **count the occurrences of each type of credit card** in order to build some analytics (how our customer consume etc.).
+Let's say we've got a super simple logs file containing millions of financial transactions, and we would like to **count the occurrences of each type of credit card** in order to build some analytics (how our customer consume etc.).

 | id  | sender  |  receiver |  card_type | amount |
 |---|---|---|---|---|